thiennguyenhieu/stock_prediction_ai/README.md

-# 📊 Stock Price Prediction using CNN-LSTM & Streamlit
+# 📊 Stock Price & Financial Forecasting with CNN-LSTM, LightGBM & Streamlit

-This project is an AI-powered stock price prediction tool that uses a **CNN-LSTM** architecture for forecasting and **Streamlit** for a clean, interactive UI.
-It is designed to help visualize historical stock data and predict future trends using deep learning.
+This project is an AI-powered stock analytics and prediction tool using CNN-LSTM for multi-step Close price forecasting, and LightGBM for predicting fundamental indicators like EPS and BVPS.
+The tool is deployed through an interactive Streamlit dashboard.

 ---